West Harbour, Helsinki

+The passenger terminal is served by multiple Helsinki tram lines and the nearest metro station in Ruoholahti is a 1.3 km walk from the harbour.

+View of the West Harbour in 2006 when container traffic was still in operation.

-The construction of a new residential area in Jätkäsaari continues as of November 2023, using land freed up after the container traffic in West Harbour was moved to Vuosaari Harbour in 2008.
+Construction of the new residential area of Jätkäsaari continues as of April 2026, using land freed up after container traffic in the West Harbour was moved to Vuosaari Harbour in 2008.
+Cargo traffic in the West Harbour continues in the form of trucks driving off of roll-on/roll-off ships.

 Immediately next to West Harbour, in the Munkkisaari quarter, there is the Helsinki shipyard in Hietalahti.
 However, it is not counted as part of the harbour area of Länsisatama.

 Länsisatama is also the name of a subdivision of Helsinki, which encompasses a larger area than the harbour alone.